Hubear-MUC/Power/README.md

 See the readme.txt file for details

 Code space: max.
-67 bytes
+92 bytes

 --------------

 Version history:
 ----------------

+Version 3.0

+Implementation of user interaction so no debugger is necessary anymore when just working with the program.

 Version 2.1